niyuan1/psrplt/README.md

 As of today, psrplt is capably of plotting:

--Waterfall
+- Waterfall

+# Data
-Data is the unit object on which psrplt operates and carries only information from the numpy array.
+is the unit object on which psrplt operates and carries only information from the numpy array.

 It contains many methods to manipulate and plot Data.